-A May 2019 study in the BMJ found that high consumption of processed foods was associated with an increased risk of heart disease.
+A May 2019 study in the BMJ found that eating too many processed foods was associated with an increased risk of heart disease.
 However, the authors note that more research is needed to better understand these associations.

 A February 2019 study published in JAMA Internal Medicine looked at over 44,000 middle-aged people in France and found that over a seven-year follow-up period, an increase in processed foods consumption was linked to a higher risk of death.

-What's more, a May 2019 study in BMJ found that higher consumption of processed foods, which was defined as more than four servings per day, was associated with a 62 percent increased risk of dying.
-The researchers took it a step further and found that for every additional serving of processed food, those chances increased by 18 percent.
+What's more, a May 2019 study in BMJ found that chomping on more than four servings of processed foods per day was associated with a 62 percent increased risk of dying from non-age-related causes.
+The researchers took it a step further and observed that for every additional serving of processed food, those chances increased by 18 percent.

 "We have to remember the word 'risk,'" Pfau says.
-"No one food is going to cause stroke [or death] or even increase the risk.
+"No single food is going to cause stroke [or death] or even increase the risk for it.
 It's about the entire diet and lifestyle."
 Heather Caplan, RD, agrees: "We need to zoom out and see the full scope.
 I don't focus on a single food; there are so many other dietary factors to consider."

 How to Avoid Processed Foods